bigfix/developer.bigfix.com/site/pages/relevance/_reference/docs/world.md

 # locales folder : folder

-Returns the locales folder of the system domain
+Returns the locales folder of the system domain.

 # location manager modules folder : folder

-Returns the location manager modules folder of the system domain
+Returns the location manager modules folder of the system domain.

 # location manager preferences folder : folder

-Returns the location manager preferences folder of the system domain
+Returns the location manager preferences folder of the system domain.

 # locations folder : folder

-Returns the locations folder of the system domain
+Returns the locations folder of the system domain.

 # logged off state : power state